Before You Walk Out of My Life: Chart performance

 In the United States, "Before You Walk Out of My Life" debuted at number 11 on the Billboard Hot R&B/Hip-Hop Songs in the week of October 21, 1995.
 It would eventually become Monica's second number-one hit on the chart when it – after recording-breaking 25 weeks – took the top spot of the chart in January 1996.
 The song would spend one further week at number-one.
 "Before You Walk Out of My Life," alongside previous single "Don't Take It Personal (Just One of Dem Days)" (1995), made Monica the youngest recording artist to have two consecutive number-one hits on Billboards R&B chart at the age of fourteen.
 Billboard later ranked it ninth on its 1996 Hot R&B/Hip-Hop Songs year-end chart.

-Elsewhere, the song reached number seven on the US Billboard Hot 100 as well as the top ten of the Dance Singles Sales and the Rhythmic chart.
-It also peaked at number eight on the New Zealand Singles Chart, becoming Monica's second consecutive top ten single there, and would ermege as her highest-charting single from the Miss Thang era in the United Kingdom, peaking at number 22 on the UK Singles Chart, while also reaching number three of the UK R&B Chart and number six on the UK Dance Chart.
-In the United States, "Before You Walk Out of My Life" reached Gold status on January 11, 1996.
-For shipments figures in excess of 1.0 million units, it was eventually certified Platinum by the Recording Industry Association of America (RIAA) on March 19, 1996.
+Elsewhere, the song reached number seven on the US Billboard Hot 100 as well as the top 10 of the Maxi-Singles Sales and the Top 40/Rhythm-Crossover chart.
+It also peaked at number eight on the New Zealand Singles Chart, becoming Monica's second consecutive top-10 single there, and would become her highest-charting single from the Miss Thang era in the United Kingdom, peaking at number 22 on the UK Singles Chart, while also reaching number three of the UK R&B Chart and number six on the UK Dance Chart.
+In the United States, "Before You Walk Out of My Life" reached gold status on January 11, 1996.
+For shipments figures in excess of one million units, it was eventually certified platinum by the Recording Industry Association of America (RIAA) on March 19, 1996.
 Billboard ranked the song 38th on the 1996 Hot 100 year-end chart.